MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-idn-invoicing.md

 ## Prerequisites

-Before you can use the invoicing functionality, the following prerequisites must be in place:
+Before you can use the invoicing functionality, the following prerequisites must be met:
 - Enable and configure the following features:

     - (Indonesia) Enable generation of tax invoice numbers for invoices